vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

    - Only active network validators proposals are counted when any proposed target block has been reached
    - Events are emitted for all proposals which fail to reach required majority when target block is reached
    - When majority reached during the process of upgrading, those validators which didnt propose will stop producing blocks
+   - Proposals for multiple versions at same block height will be rejected if majority has not been reached, network continues with the current running version

 ### Multiple proposals (<a name="0075-PLUP-008" href="#0075-PLUP-008">0075-PLUP-008</a>)
    - If multiple proposals are submitted from a validator before the block heights are reached then only the last proposal is considered